nsoft/jesterj/code/ingest/licenses/Apache-2.0/jsr305-3.0.0/README.txt

 Copy of Notice File
 -------------------
-There is no Notice file for this version of json-simple
+There is no Notice file for this version of jsr305

 There is no clear source code corresponding to the archive distributed via Maven Central: